ninabarzh/qyrvunth/simple-scraping/README.md

     $ pip3 install beautifulsoup4

+### Pandas

 `pandas` is a data manipulation package which can be used to store and export scraped data to `.json` or `.csv` files.

-### Pandas

     $ pip3 install pandas

+### Selenium

 `selenium` is an open-source browser tool (web driver) that allows for automating processes such as logging into a social media platform.
 It can execute test cases or test scripts on web applications and render web pages by running JavaScript.

-### Selenium

-    $ pip install selenium
+    $ pip3 install selenium

 For automation, selenium requires a driver.
 For firefox, get Mozilla’s Geckodriver and extract it to the `~/.local/bin` folder.
 Then get the path to the Tor browser Firefox binary on the local machine.